vvisvanathan/sitbit/README.md

 [Details][phase-four]

 ### Phase 5: User Search, Friends, Notifications, and Leaderboard(~2 days)
-I will add the ability for users to search for other users in a search bar on the dashboard, follow/unfollow friends within the search results, see notifications (like friend requests), and view a leaderboard of their friends on their dashboards.
+Add the ability for users to:
+- Search for other users in a search bar on the dashboard
+- follow/unfollow friends within the search results
+- see notifications for friend requests
+- view a leaderboard of their friends on their dashboards.

-I'll need to add `search` routes to the users controller.
+Add `search` routes to the users controller.
 On the Backbone side, there will be a `SearchResults` composite view with 'UserIndex' composite views.
 The dashboard will obtain a new view for a 'Leaderboard,' which ranks friends.